 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Carl Black (Mike Epps) has moved his family into a new neighborhood.
-It is a wealthy, gated community, and is predominately a white neighborhood.
-Carl moving his family into the community has stirred up some racial tension among his neighbors, but Carl, having grown up in very different circumstances, is proud to be able to move his family into a large house in a nice neighborhood.
+It is a wealthy, gated community, and it is predominately a white neighborhood.
+Carl moving his family into the community has stirred up some racial tension among his neighbors, but Carl, having grown up in very different circumstances, is proud to be able to move his family into a large house in a nice neighborhood, even if it has resulted in some unwanted attention.
 Unfortunately, this may not have been the best time to stir the pot.

 The annual purge happens once a year.
 For one night, all crime is legal, including murder.
-The intent of the purge is to reduce crime for the remaining 364 days of the year, as citizens seem to get it out of their system on purge night.
+The intent of the purge is to reduce crime for the remaining 364 days of the year, as it provides citizens a chance to get everything out of their system on purge night.
 With the annual purge right around the corner, the racial tension that Carl has brought with him into the neighborhood has put a target on his back.
 Come purge night, Carl and his family will find out which of their neighbors are racist, but Carl will need to find a way from keeping those neighbors from harming his family.
-He has been through a lot to get his family into this wealthy lifestyle, and now he will need to fight in order to keep it.
+He has been through a lot to get his family into this wealthy lifestyle, and now he will need to fight in order to hang onto it.

 The Pros & Cons